leukeleu/django-hidp/packages/hidp/docs/templates.md

 Rendered by the `SetPasswordDoneView`.

-Shows a simple message letting the user know that their password has been set.
+Shows a message letting the user know that their password has been set.

 #### email_change_request.html